lealre/bootcamp-de/11/README.md

 # Day 11 - Intorduction to OPP

-Theoretical class to introduce the concept of Object-Oriented Programming
+Theoretical class to introduce the concept of Object-Oriented Programming.